ArminJo/ATtinySerialOut/README.md

 This example issues an alarm if the chip sensor detect a falling teperarure and is fully documented [here](https://github.com/ArminJo/Arduino-OpenWindowAlarm)

 # Revision History

+### Version 1.2.2 - 11/2020 - work in progress
+- Cloned ATtinySerialOut.cpp as ATtinySerialOut.cpp.h for direct include.

 ### Version 1.2.1 - 10/2020
 - ATtinyX4 support.